FlamJamCamCode/Crucible/foundations/24 nss.md

 - Focuses effort on optimization not acquisition
 - Reduces system-wide parasitic costs
 - Enables pure performance competition
+- No monetary incentive in growth in network beyond having reached Protocol_Personal_Luxury_life_cap, which removes the greed incentives from ever-growth, and trying to totally dominate the scene, but allowing others success-space as well, despite being able to outcompete them.

 ### 19.2 The Number Game Redirected